-We have a Corporate Incident Management (CIM) plan in place and established response teams to manage response and recovery activities in the event of a disruptive situation.
+We have an Enterprise Incident Management (EIM) plan in place and established response teams to manage response and recovery activities in the event of a disruptive situation.

 - Report incidents that impact the ability to conduct business operations. - Become familiar with how you'll be contacted in an emergency and ensure your contact information is current.